davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.bcnf/index.md

     ]
     ```

-    Here's an IllegalArgumentException because `eyecolor` is not an attribute in the given schema, but appears in an FD:
+    Here's an IllegalArgumentException because `eyecolor` is not an attribute in the given schema, but appears in an FD (in `f2`):

     ```java
     FD f1 = new FD(Arrays.asList("ssn"), Arrays.asList("name")); // ssn --> name